rtm05002/Everly/docs/testing-whop-sync.md

 ## Quick Test Endpoints

-Two debug endpoints are available to help diagnose and test the Whop sync:
+Two debug endpoints are available to help diagnose and test the Whop sync.

+**Note:** Preview deployments are password-protected.
+Test locally or use your production URL.

 ### 1. Status Check